 - You need a wireless device that supports the 802.11b or 802.11g protocols

-- Please do not leave your laptop unattended!
+- Please do not leave your laptop, tablet or phone unattended!
 The College is not responsible for stolen equipment.

 - Please avoid extending network and electrical cables across aisles where they might be safety hazards.